Pathway Action Plans

 With increased movement of people and goods around the world, there is an increased introduction of alien (non-native) species to new areas where they can become invasive.
 Therefore actions to help reduce the risk of further introductions is required.
 Key to this, is knowing how the invasive species are likely to be introduced and acting to prevent further introductions through those pathways.

 Three pathway action plans are a priority for development in Ireland for the following pathways:

 - Recreational boating and watercraft (Finalized May 2022)

-- Movement of soil and spoil (in Draft)
+- Movement of soil and stone (Finalized June 2023)

 These Pathway Action Plans (PAPs) are three in a series of plans that will be developed to reduce the risk of introduction and spread of invasive alien species in Ireland.